hasura/graphql-engine/rfcs/remote-schema-permissions.md

 **Scalars**

 ```
-allowed_scalars:
+allowed_custom_scalars:
-- name: String
+- name: UUID
-- name: Int
+- name: Geography
 ```

-Only `String` and `Int` scalars are allowed in the schema.
+Only `UUID` and `Geography` custom scalars are allowed in the schema.
+Note that built-in scalars like `Int`, `String`, etc cannot be masked.

 **Interfaces**